kilianbreathnach/cenquenbias/README.md

 goes as:

 - `observations.ipynb` shows a run through of the data reduction and plotting
-- `galaxy_mass_model.ipynb` finds the best fit parameter values of the stellar mass-halo mass relation for the galaxy samples using the EMERGE model from Moster et al. 2017
+- `galaxy_mass.ipynb` finds the best fit parameter values of the stellar mass-halo mass relation for the galaxy samples using the EMERGE model from Moster et al. 2017
 - `mass_delta_mocks.ipynb` shows code for creating mock galaxy samples from